MedMen – The First Billion Dollar Marijuana Startup?

 According to an article by Marijuana Business Daily, “Going public in Canada will give the company more resources to acquire licenses.
 In order to purchase those licenses and turn those dispensaries into MedMen-branded unique retail concepts requires capital, and that’s what going to Canada allows us to do,” said MedMen.

-If you want to trade shares of Captor Capital (CNSX:CPTR) or MedMen (if and when they begin trading), you’ll first need to open a brokerage account with the only broker out there that lets you easily trade shares on foreign stock exchanges – Interactive Brokers.
 MedMen plans to list sometime in the second quarter of 2018.
+If you want to trade shares of Captor Capital (CNSX:CPTR) or MedMen (if and when they begin trading), you’ll first need to open a brokerage account with a broker that lets you easily trade shares on foreign stock exchanges – like Zacks Trade.

 Are you paying too much in transaction fees to your broker?
 Check out a brokerage firm called Zacks Trade that's offering $1 trades until 2019.
 After that, you'll pay just $3 a trade or a penny a share, whichever is greater.
 It's one of the cheapest brokers out there and you can also trade stocks on foreign stock exchanges.
 Click here for $1 trades until 2019.